Tulsuli

 Tulsuli is a village in Kudal Taluka of Sindhudurg District in Maharashtra at Mumbai Goa Road.
-It is known for the Lingeshwar Temple of Shiva and the higher education facility of Lingeshwar Vidhyalay.
+It is known for the Lingeshwar Temple of Shiva, one of the main deities in Hindu religion, and the higher education facility of Lingeshwar Vidhyalay.

 Education

 The Lingeswar Vidyalay Junior College is a co-ed secondary and post-secondary school that employs nine educators.
 The school is attended by about 460 students on a yearly basis.
 Subjects taught to secondary students include Hindi, English, math, science and social science.
 Post-secondary students are taught accounting, economics and political science.